-In between the 15th century Palazzo della Gherardesca and the “Conventino”, a 16th century Palazzo, which was once a convent is an 11 acre botanical garden in the Renaissance city of Florence.
-It is on the right bank of the Florentine Arno River The Giardino della Gherardesca, a refined, lush garden of magnificent, natural beauty and one of the largest, privately owned gardens in the city of Florence.
+In between the 15th century Palazzo Della Gherardesca and the “Conventino”, a 16th century Palazzo, once a convent is an 11 acre botanical garden in the Renaissance city of Florence.
+It is on the right bank of the Florentine Arno River The Giardino Della Gherardesca, a refined, lush garden of magnificent, natural beauty and one of the largest, privately owned gardens in the city of Florence.

-During World War II the garden was damaged, it was restored by Piero Porcinai and its past charm was brought to light.
-As it was a private garden and hence not open to the public it was used for various scientific and cultural events in Florence.
+During World War II the garden was damaged, Piero Porcinai restored it, and its past charm was brought to light.
+As it was a private garden and hence not open to the public, it was used for various scientific and cultural events in Florence.
 The Gherardesca Garden is bordered by Via Gino Capponi, Via Giuseppe Giusti, Borgo Pinti and Viale Giacomo Matteotti.

 The garden hosts many flowers and shrubs, including a specimen red Australian bottle brush.
 What really takes your breath away are the trees.
-Towering over us, they are spectacular and embellish the garden in a grandiose way as they arise from the lawn like huge monuments.
-In summer the splendid shade must be wonderful on a hot Florentine day.
+Towering over us, they are spectacular, and embellish the garden in a grandiose way as they arise from the lawn like huge monuments.
+In the hot Florentine summer the splendid shade must be wonderful.
 Our day was light spitting rain which added to the lushness of the greenery around us.

 Content and Photos Di Baker 2018 All Rights Reserved